moepo3/moepo3/README.md

 - 👋 Hi, I’m @moepo3
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science & Machine Learning
-- 🌱 I’m currently learning SQL and R
+- 🌱 I’m currently an expert in SQL and Python but looking to build and add to my skillset everyday
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me moshedposner@gmail.com

 <!---